LtECoD/CoFlow/README.md

     device=device,
 )
 ```
-Note: paramters of *sequence* and *structure* are list of indexed tokens.
+Note: parameters of *sequence* and *structure* are two lists of indexed tokens.
-Toknization procedure can be found in [ESM3](https://github.com/evolutionaryscale/esm).
+The tokenization procedure can be found in [ESM3](https://github.com/evolutionaryscale/esm).

 ### 1. Train

 To run training, you will need to pre-process datasets.
-The processed dataset include two .txt files.
+The processed dataset includes two .txt files.
 One is the sequence file, and each line represents a protein sequence.
-Another file represents structure tokens processed by VQVAE encoder in ESM3, and each line represents a discrete protein structure.
+Another file represents structure tokens processed by the VQVAE encoder in ESM3, and each line represents a discrete protein structure.
 For example:
 > sequence line:
 >>908/MGYP003390323908 MKLIITLLLFVSLLPAYAAIMDGNCRDSQGSFRGEIIFREARHTQVVVGIRDRADYLNRGLAITFPRLELSGHKVVAQYSHPHYAGIGSEASRLEFDGALIRLTTLVRNAPNGSFNLSVSCLLDVPRDRQELGRLVREMNTH
 >